 AP Calculus BC

-Calculus BC covers the same material as the AB course plus two additional units: one on parametric equations, polar coordinates, and vector-valued functions, and another on infinite sequences and series.
+Calculus BC covers the same material as the AB course plus two additional units: one on parametric equations, polar coordinates and vector-valued functions, and another on infinite sequences and series.

 Because a Calculus AB subscore is also calculated when students sit for the Calculus BC exam, it is still possible to get credit for the AB level even if you score poorly on questions concerning BC concepts.
-The College Board recommends this benefit but leaves it up to individual colleges to decide.
+The College Board recommends using this option but leaves it up to individual colleges to decide.

 When you think of the time and money that any earned credits can save you in college, taking AP Calculus BC can be well worth it.
-But you must be willing to invest the extra study time and know that you can keep up with the fast pace.
+However, you must be willing to invest the extra study time and know that you can keep up with the fast pace.

 The prerequisite for AP Statistics is successful completion of a second-year algebra course and, according to the College Board, “sufficient mathematical maturity and quantitative reasoning ability.”
 With its heavy reliance on graphs, AP Statistics takes familiar concepts and adds an extra layer of complexity.